-q(t): mesh configuration at time t $\mathbf{x}(t)$: mesh vertex positions $\mathbf{T}(t)$: mesh triangles $\mathbf{u}(\mathbf{x},t)$: velocity field $\hat{f}(t_m)$: predicted value of function f at future time t_m α : maximum edge length β : minimum edge length γ : maximum volume change ξ : initial average edge length ε_p : proximity threshold
+q(t): mesh configuration at time t $\mathbf{x}(t)$: mesh vertex positions $\mathbf{T}(t)$: mesh triangles $\mathbf{u}(\mathbf{x}, t)$: velocity field $\hat{f}(t_m)$: predicted value of function f at future time t_m α : maximum edge length β : minimum edge length γ : maximum volume change ξ : initial average edge length ε_p : proximity threshold

-- 3. Method.
-After an overview of notation, the discussion of our method will begin with a description of the input and output data, providing a framework for our algorithm, followed by a short description of the main steps in our algorithm.
-We then describe in detail our methods for interference detection, mesh maintenance, topological changes, and collision resolution. - 3.1.
-Symbols.
-Table 3.1 lists the symbols used in what follows.
-They are defined as they are introduced in the text, but we include them here for easy reference. - 3.2.
+TABLE 3.1Symbols used in this paper

+3.2.
 Framework.
 Our method operates on triangle meshes.
 Let q(t) be a mesh configuration at time t, consisting of the pair $(\mathbf{x}(t), \mathbf{T}(t))$, a set of vertex positions and a set of triangles defining the mesh connectivity.
 Each triangle is a triple of vertex indices, oriented consistently over all triangles.

-T is a function of time, indicating that connectivity can change over time, but note that connectivity changes occur at discrete events, for instance, when a vertex is added or removed.
+T is a function of time, indicating that connectivity can change over time, but note that connectivity changes occur at discrete events, for instance when a vertex is added or removed.
 In contrast, $\mathbf{x}(t)$ is usually an approximation of a continuous trajectory of vertex positions.

-Our method takes as input a mesh configuration, the "current mesh" $q(t_n)$, and a pointer to a velocity function $\mathbf{u}(\mathbf{x},t)$ which will define the "predicted" mesh $\hat{q}(t_n+\Delta t)$.
-The choices of input mesh configuration, velocity function, and time step Δt are determined by the user, usually the results of a physical simulation or geometric flow.
-Our system produces as output a "final" mesh configuration $q(t_n+\Delta t)$, which is as close as possible to the "predicted" mesh $\hat{q}(t_n+\Delta t)$ but is guaranteed to be intersection-free.
+Our method takes as input a mesh configuration, the "current mesh", $q(t_n)$, and a pointer to a velocity function $\mathbf{u}(\mathbf{x}, t)$ which will define the "predicted" mesh, $\hat{q}(t_n + \Delta t)$.
+The choice of input mesh configuration, velocity function, and time step, Δt , are determined by the user, usually the results of a physical simulation or geometric flow.
+Our system produces as output a "final" mesh configuration $q(t_n + \Delta t)$, which is as close as possible to the "predicted" mesh, $\hat{q}(t_n + \Delta t)$, but is guaranteed to be intersection-free.
 In general, the final mesh will not share the same connectivity as the current mesh and may have a different number of vertices.
-We ensure that, as long as the current mesh is intersection-free, the final mesh will be intersection-free as well, even if the intermediate, predicted mesh is not.
+We ensure that as long as the current mesh is intersection-free, the final mesh will be intersection-free as well, even if the intermediate, predicted mesh is not.

 We note that the underlying simulation may use any time integration scheme to get the linear velocity per vertex.
-For example, the simulation might advect a surface vertex using a high-order, multistep time integration scheme (in a collision-naive way) from time t_n to $t_n + \Delta t$ and then return $\mathbf{u}(\mathbf{x},t) = (\mathbf{x}(t_n + \Delta t) - \mathbf{x}(t))/\Delta t$.
-If this trajectory is indeed free of interference, the resulting integration will retain the accuracy of the multistep scheme.
+For example, the simulation might advect a surface vertex using a high-order, multi-step time integration scheme (in a collisionnaive way) from time t_n to $t_n + \Delta t$, then return $\mathbf{u}(\mathbf{x}, t) = (\mathbf{x}(t_n + \Delta t) - \mathbf{x}(t))/\Delta t$.
+If this trajectory is indeed free of interference, the resulting integration will retain the accuracy of the multi-step scheme.

-There are a few inadmissible mesh triangulations which we will not accept as input and will not produce as output.
-For simplicity of presentation, we do not allow boundary edges (edges incident on fewer than two triangles) but return to this later in section 4.4 when extending the method to handle open surfaces.
+There are a few inadmissible mesh triangulations which we will not accept as input, and will not produce as output.
+For simplicity of presentation, we do not allow boundary edges (edges incident on fewer than two triangles), but return to this later in section 4.4 when extending the method to handle open surfaces.
 We do not allow two triangles to share the same three vertices (creating a zero-volume tetrahedron).
-We do allow some nonmanifold surfaces.
+We do allow some non-manifold surfaces.
 In particular, we allow more than two triangles to be incident on an edge.
 However, each triangle incident on an edge must have another triangle with a consistent orientation incident on the same edge.
-We also allow only an even number of triangles to be incident on a single edge.
-Loosely speaking, we allow only meshes that partition the computational domain into an interior and an exterior; i.e., we ensure the mesh is the boundary of an open set.
+We also only allow an even number of triangles to be incident on a single edge.
+Loosely speaking, we allow only meshes that partition the computational domain into an interior and an exterior, i.e. we ensure the mesh is the boundary of an open set.